jtr-git/sudoku-haskell/README.md

 # sudoku-haskell
 A sudoku solver written in haskell.
+Not at all user friendly :(